GuYuanjie/KindredNets/README.md

 By YUANJIE GU,† ZHIBO XIAO,† WEI HOU, CHENG LIU, YING JIN, AND SHOUYU WANG*

-This work is submitted to arXiv and Optica.
-Good luck to us.
 This repo provides simple testing codes, pretrained models and the network strategy demo.